 Miko Tammik is an experienced EUROMOD developer and trainer with previous experience studying the socio-economic effects of various policy measures.
 Miko’s research interests are mainly focused on income inequality and poverty and the distributional effects of tax-benefit policies.

-Katrin Gasior is involved in EUROMOD for many years, first as a country expert for Austria, now as a core developer at the University of Essex.
+Katrin Gasior has been involved in EUROMOD for many years, first as a country expert for Austria, now as a core developer at the University of Essex.
 Among other projects, she was responsible for the development of the web-based microsimulation model SORESI for the Austrian Social Ministry.
 Katrin has longstanding experience in designing, organising and directing national and cross-national studies in the field of comparative research on modern welfare societies and social security systems with a focus on social inclusion and poverty.
 Her current research focuses on work incentives and the income situation of migrants.

 Diego Collado is Research Data and Policy Analyst at EUROMOD, University of Essex, and Socio-economics PhD(c) from the University of Antwerp.
 He has published on social policy and poverty in peer-reviewed journals and book chapters.
 His current research focuses on the labour supply effects of tax-benefit reforms on poverty and public finances in Belgium.